Democrats once blamed Comey; now they’re defending him

 WASHINGTON (AP) — Starting with Hillary Clinton herself, Democrats have blamed James Comey for her loss to President Donald Trump.
-And yet when Trump fired the FBI director Tuesday, those same Democrats rushed to defend his job.
+And yet when Trump fired the FBI director, those same Democrats rushed to defend him.

 “Twilight zone,” Clinton’s campaign manager Robby Mook wrote on Twitter.
 “I was as disappointed and frustrated as anyone at how the email investigation was handled.
 But this terrifies me.”